csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 - OpenMP enables directive-based programming of accelerators with C/C++ and Fortran
-- Host-device model
+- Host--device model
-    - host offloads computations to the accelerator
+    - host offloads computations to the device
 - Host and device may have separate memories
     - Host controls copying into/from the device
 - Key concepts: